 A: No, our program does not require applicants to take the GRE.
 If you have taken the GRE, however, please include your scores in the DICAS application.

 Q: Do you conduct interviews?

 A: We interview top applicants that meet our criteria for admission via Skype.
 The number of applicants interviewed each year varies based on the applicant pool we receive that year.
 The interview is an opportunity to answer any of your questions about the program, as well as allow the selection committee to get to know the applicant.

 Q: What are some of the unique features of the program?

-A: The interns have 1:1 time with their preceptors on all rotations.
-We always try to allow the interns to observe procedures (EGD or heart cath for instance) as often as we can.
+A: The interns have one-on-one time with their preceptors for all rotations.
+We encourage interns to observe procedures (EGD or heart cath for instance).
 This internship is also with the VA so we have unique rotations at both facilities.
-The VA has an excellent follow up system with clinics and telemedicine for instance, while at UK we have a three-week rotation for Pediatrics.
+The VA has an excellent follow-up system with clinics and telemedicine, while UK has a three week Pediatrics rotation.

 Q: Can interns have a job during the internship?

 A: No, outside employment is not allowed during the internship.
-We do not charge tuition and we offer a stipend of about $5,300 so that should be helpful with expenses.
+We do not charge tuition and we offer a stipend of about $5,300 to help with expenses.